 2. The service mechanic has to drive the car and experience the problem.

-3. They have to hook up their OBDII reader before it will show them that this update is available for your car. (which is why they think it's not available) 4.
-They are NOT allowed to patch you car simply because you ask.
+3. They have to hook up their OBDII reader before it will show them that this update is available for your car. (which is why they think it's not available)

 Most 4C owners will never get this patch simply because they will never put on enough miles to experience the problem.
 I have no idea what is behind AR's thinking on this.
 But, I read the memo.